sshilko/php-sql-mydb/README.md

     - MYSQLI_REPORT_ALL ^ MYSQLI_REPORT_STRICT ^ MYSQLI_REPORT_INDEX
 - Configurable connection retry
 - Better memory usage - copy results from the mysqlnd buffer into the PHP variables MYSQLI_STORE_RESULT_COPY_DATA
-- Catch mysqli warnings and MySQL server warnings
-- Raw DB access with minimal syntax sugar
-- No prepared statements overhead
-- No dependencies overhead
-- No abstractions overhead
-- No reflections overhead
 - unit-tested, static analysed codebase source

+#### What is the best use-case for this library

+- MySQL server and CRUD php application
+- No prepared statements
+- No dependencies
+- No abstractions
+- No reflections
 - Minimum code, maximum-performance

 MySQL database is fast, reliable and scalable, php runtime is the same.